1. HOME

 Text: Before you judge a man, walk a mile in his shoes.

-To gauge whether or not what you've written will be well received or has covered all the most important points, firstly put yourself in their shoes and secondly, read the speech through to several colleagues whose judgement you respect.
+To gauge whether or not what you've written will be well received or has covered all the most important points, firstly put yourself in the shoes of the person leaving and secondly, read the speech through to several colleagues whose judgement you respect.

 Be very aware of revealing personal or sensitive information.
 The person retiring because of ill-health or for special family considerations may not want it made public.
 Ask before speaking.
 If you don't feel you can ask, then you probably shouldn't be saying anything about it.